shinyskull10000/TomProcessJournal/index.md

 Utilising Audio Context, Media Stream Source and Analyser Node

+AudioContext is a way to interface with audio with nodes and allows for audio processing and or decoding.
+MediaStream SOurce is a method of audio context, it

 const audioCtx = new (window.AudioContext || window.webkitAudioContext)();
 const source = audioCtx.createMediaStreamSource(stream);
 const analyser = audioCtx.createAnalyser();